-Researchers have made different suggestions regarding the relationships between IT value, performance, and competitive advantage.
+In short, we argue that performance is a result of customer value and that competitive/comparative advantage depends on the customer-value discipline, customer-value perception and the number of equivalent offerings from competitors.
+Strategy researchers have made different suggestions regarding the relationships between value, performance, and competitive advantage.
 Hereafter, the conclusions of earlier papers are briefly compared to our ideas.

 Newbert (2008) surveyed micro- and nanotechnology firms to examine the connections between resource value/rareness, competitive advantage, and performance.
 Among others, he demonstrated empirical evidence that resource value is clearly related to competitive advantage but is unrelated to performance.
-Newbert (2008, p.
-750) noted that products and competitors are relevant to determine the value-performance dependency.
-However, these variables were not part of his investigation; his research failed to include the customer-based view between resources and performance.
+Newbert (2008) noted that products and competitors are relevant to determine the value-performance dependency.
+However, his research failed to include the customer-based view between resources and performance.

-Lately, Baia, Ferreira, and Rodrigues (2020) pursued the same research objective as Newbert (2008) but with data from Portuguese firms.
-Their results did also not indicate relationships between resource value and performance.
+Lately, Baia et al. (2020) pursued the same research objective as Newbert (2008) but with data from Portuguese firms.
+Their results did also not indicate a relationship between resource value and performance.
 Yet, in contrast to Newbert (2008), resource value and competitive advantage were found to be unrelated.
 From our perspective, the latter link has little significance.
-The customer's value perception is significant to competitive advantage, not the resource value itself.
+It is the customer's value perception that is significant to competitive advantage, not the resource value itself.